 During the submission process authors will be required to provide a novelty statement to accompany their submission to IJRR.
 Compliance is essential.

 As part of the submission process please include a short statement of no more than 80 words summarising the contributions made by the paper including the reasons your paper is novel and of specific relevance to IJRR’s Aims & Scope.
-This statement should be different from the abstract.
-This statement will be considered by the Editors when assigning your paper for peer review and only papers with justifiable novelty statements will be moved to the next stage of the peer review process.
+The purpose of this statement purpose is different from the paper’s abstract.
+This novelty statement will be considered by the Editors when assigning your paper for peer review and only papers with justifiable novelty statements will be moved to the next stage of the peer review process.

 Type mathematical copy exactly as it should appear in print.
 Journal style for letter symbols is as follows: variables, italic type; constants, roman text type; matrices and vectors, boldface type.
 Indicate best breaks for equations in case they will not fit on one line.